 For purposes of the Investment Company Act, Shares are issued by a registered investment company and purchases of such Shares by registered investment companies and companies relying on Section 3(c)(1) or 3(c)(7) of the Act are subject to the restrictions set forth in Section 12(d)(1) of the Act, except as permitted by an exemptive order of the SEC or rule promulgated under the Act.

 Portfolio Turnover

-Because the Fund had not yet commenced operations as of the date of this SAI, it does not have a portfolio turnover rate to provide.
+Because the Fund has not yet commenced operations, it does not have a portfolio turnover rate to provide.

 Cybersecurity Risk